Connect with others who understand.

 BCR-ABL Mutations

 Sometimes, the abnormal BCR-ABL gene can undergo additional changes.
-These changes cause TKI medications to not be as effective.
-One of the mutations that causes the most resistance to treatment is called T315I.
-People with this mutation often have much worse outcomes.
+These changes cause TKI medications to be less effective.
+One mutation is called T315I — also known as the gatekeeper mutation — and causes resistance to some TKIs, including imatinib.

 Other Gene Changes